tverbeiren/tetraitesapi/README.md

 # Introduction

-Query timeline and event information from medical records using [Spark Jobserver](https://github.com/spark-jobserver/spark-jobserver) to provide a REST API to Spark.
+Query timeline and event information from medical records using  to provide a REST API to Spark.

 # Data